cran-task-views/Hydrology/hydrometeo.md

 -   <pkg>hydroApps</pkg> Package providing tools for hydrological applications and models developed for regional analysis in Northwestern Italy focused on Flood Frequency Analysis.

--   <pkg priority="core">hydroGOF</pkg> S3 functions implementing both statistical and graphical goodness-of-fit measures between observed and simulated values, mainly oriented to be used during the calibration, validation, and application of hydrological models.
+-   <pkg>hydroGOF</pkg> S3 functions implementing both statistical and graphical goodness-of-fit measures between observed and simulated values, mainly oriented to be used during the calibration, validation, and application of hydrological models.

 -   <pkg>HydroMe</pkg> Estimates the parameters in infiltration and water retention models by curve-fitting method.
 The models considered are those that are commonly used in soil science.